lych1233/compactDRL/drl/a2c/README.md

 ### Some Implementation Lessons

-- See the tips for ppo (in drl/ppo/README.md)
+- See also the tips for ppo (in drl/ppo/README.md)
 - Use small batch_size for sample efficiency and mutiple paralleled environments (though this implies short chunk length)